TanStack/table/docs/api/features/pagination.md

 getPageCount: () => number
 ```

 Returns the page count.
-If manually paginating or controll the pagination state, this will come directly from the controlled state value `state.pagination.pageCount`, otherwise it will be calculated from the table data using the total row count and current page size.
+If manually paginating or controlling the pagination state, this will come directly from the `options.pageCount` table option, otherwise it will be calculated from the table data using the total row count and current page size.

 ### `getPrePaginatedRowModel`